HiuKwok/KowloonParkingVacancy_Backend/readme.md

 It provides two options which is data || vacancy respectively.
 However by retrieving the vacancy data it would only have ParkingID instead of the full name.
 How the hell I know what does parking id:10 stand for????? huh????

+#### News

+* This project is up on AWS at the moment for testing purpose, node application on EC2 and Postgre on RDS.
+    * ec2-18-179-111-191.ap-northeast-1.compute.amazonaws.com:3000

+#### Endpoint option
+* `GET /carparks`
+    * Return a JSON result which composite of Carpark Info && Vacancy Info over Gov endpoint.
+    * Gonna be slow it take like 2-3s -> this is motivation for this project as well.
+* `GET /vacancy`
+    * Return a similar response as above, but getting data from DB instead, which would like 100-200ms at the moment.
+Schedule task would update vacancy db periodically.

+* `POST /carparks`
+    * Instruct the node app to update carpark meta list from Gov src.

+* `POST /vacancy`
+    * Instruct the node app to update vacancy data from Gov src.

 #### Infrastructure